FrameMeRy/FrameMeRy/README.md

 My name is Ratchanon Chukiattakerng
 ================================================================================================================================================

-I'm a Student at Walilak University
+I'm a full stack developer at IMPACT.
 -----------------------------------

 * 🌍  I'm based in Surattani, Thailand